urbit/urbit.org-reloaded/content/faq.md

 (For more background on why Urbit ID is the way it is, read [this](/understanding-urbit/urbit-id/).)

 The problem with populating the moons now is that <span class="mono">2<sup>64</sup></span> is a *really, really big* number.
 We’ll need some way of differentiating between humans and their devices (to prevent devices turning into rogue botnets).
 But that’s a hard problem, and we prefer to start with the simplest possible solution before solving hard problems.
 The current scheme works.
-And once we need to update it, we’ll figure it out.
+Once we need to update it, we’ll figure it out.

 It’s also worth noting that, while there are almost 8B people on Earth, there are almost certainly not 8B internet users.
 Facebook has about 2.5B users, Apple has about 1B.
 Urbit has a long way to go before we get close to <span class="mono">2<sup>32</sup></span>.

 ### Why do you use Ethereum? {#why-eth}

-As of 2019, Ethereum is the most widely deployed, most secure and best documented general purpose blockchain.
+As of 2019, Ethereum is the most widely deployed, most secure, and best documented general purpose blockchain.
 Using Ethereum is a practical engineering choice.
 It’s the best way to bootstrap real cryptographic ownership.
 We’re not specifically interested in Ethereum one way or the other.

 One day we’d really like the Urbit ID registry to be hosted on Urbit OS itself.
 But the first challenge is getting Urbit OS to be completely secure.

 ### Why is Hoon so weird? {#why-hoon}

 There are things about Urbit that are weird by design, and some that are weird because we haven’t gotten around to cleaning them up.
-Hoon, for the most part, is weird by design.
-There are a few things we’d like to clean up.
+Hoon, for the most part, is weird by design, but there are a few things about it we’d like to clean up.

 The runes are, once you get the hang of them, pretty nice.
 Your mileage may vary, of course, but many talented engineers have spent many, many hours writing Hoon.
-It’s a simple, practical, language.
+It’s a simple, practical language.
 But the learning curve can be a bit high.

 The standard library and naming is something we’ve discussed changing, and it could happen.
 It’s definitely up for debate whether or not the four-letter naming convention works well.
 The vanes (kernel modules) have largely moved away from this convention.